 Designing and utilizing a team-based approach that divides responsibilities among physicians and supports allied health professionals

 Obtaining the data and subsequent analysis necessary to monitor and improve performance

 Forming partnerships and alliances to achieve economies of scale and to share tools, resources, and data without the need to consolidate organizationally

 Obtaining the financial resources required to transition to new payment models and manage fluctuations in revenues and costs

 CMS and private payers can also guide physician organizations seeking deemed status for replicable APMs, and in implementing APMs that have deemed status in other practice settings and specialties.

 How can collaborating with other organizations help me improve patient care?

-If you do not have privileges at a hospital, collaborating with a hospital could allow you access to your patients and their records when they are seen in the ED or admitted into the hospital.
+If you do not have privileges at a hospital, collaborating with a hospital could allow you access to your patients and their records when they are seen in the ED or admitted.
+Such arrangements may help reduce inpatient admissions and readmissions, ED visits, duplication of services, and drive care coordination.
 This also provides you with the opportunity to participate in transitional care planning.
-Such arrangements may help reduce inpatient admissions, ED visits, duplication of services, and drive coordination of care.

 Why should I consider payers as collaborators?
 Which payers reimburse for value?